tsmith512/tsmithcreative/_posts/2019-04-18-dc-seattle.md

 - Separate or eliminate the boilerplate.
 Otherwise, put your entire product discussion in an appendix to keep it together and just fill in the blanks on the RFP.
-- **Definitely share the budget.** This helps us right-size the approach, saves everyone time if the vendor isn't a good fit on price, and ultimately allows you to not have to judge solely on price.
+- **Definitely, share the budget.** This helps us right-size the approach, saves everyone time if the vendor isn't a good fit on price, and ultimately allows you to not have to judge solely on price.
 You need an apples-to-apples comparison.
 If each RFP takes a different approach because they don't know the